PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/Chapter09/README.md

 	$ ./gradlew flywayMigrate -i
 	$ ./gradlew bootRun

 Make a new call to the service and observe the entries in the database.
-Note that all the changes we did so far are backwards-compatible.
+Note that all the changes we did so far are backward-compatible.

 Let's create the data merging migration (`src/main/resources/db/migration/V4__Copy_result_into_sum_column.sql`), which will copy the old column data to the new one.